Generic Name: fluocinonide (FLOO-oh-SIN-oh-nide)

 Brand Name: Vanos

 Fluocinonide cream is used for:

-Treating inflammation and itching due to certain skin conditions.
+Treating inflammation and itching caused by psoriasis, atopic dermatitis, and certain other skin conditions.
 It may also be used for other conditions as determined by your doctor.

-Fluocinonide cream is a topical adrenocortical steroid.
-It works by reducing skin inflammation (redness, swelling, itching, and irritation) by a way that is not clearly understood.
+Fluocinonide cream is a corticosteroid.
+It works by reducing skin inflammation (redness, swelling, itching, and irritation).

 Do NOT use fluocinonide cream if: